 Design an organization system with intuitive labels that groups relevant information.
 Create an area for audience-specific information.
 Be cautious of overusing the terms “COVID-19”, “resources”, “information”, and “guidance” in labeling.

 Utilize a working search function that is placed in an easy-to-find spot and is accessible on every page.

 My redesign of the information architecture of Alaska’s two COVID-19 resource websites combines them into one resource that makes it easy for users to find the latest updates, recognize the symptoms of COVID-19, find a testing site, tips for prevention, and guidance for specific groups of people.
 Each page would feature a search bar, a navigation with access to core categories and a footer with more information should they still have questions.

 Creating a sitemap and then tree testing it helped me see what was working and what was leading to some confusion.
 I was able to iterate on my proposed sitemap based on the results.
-For example, when searching for information for high-risk groups, one third of the tree test participants first checked under “Guidance for...” before finding the correct page under “Prevention”.
+For example, when searching for information for high-risk groups, several tree test participants first checked under “Guidance for...” before finding the correct page under “Prevention”.
 This helped me decide to cross-list the “High-Risk Groups” page under both categories, so that the most vulnerable people are sure to find the information specifically for them.